 < Return to Blog

-Vehicle Maintenance Myths That Cost
+Vehicle Maintenance Myths That Cost and 10 Ways to Save Money

 Debunking 7 Maintenance Myths so You Don’t Have To.

 This one isn’t complete nonsense.
 There was a time when cars needed a little run-time before the engine was operating at optimal efficiency.
 However, unless you drive a classic car, you are only wasting gas by running your engine prior to a trip.
+Modern engines warm up more quickly when they’re actually being driven.

 Some mechanics out there are quite flush happy.
 They want to flush your transmission, your radiator, your engine oil, and so on.
 But modern vehicles require these actions very infrequently.
 Consult with your owner’s manual to make sure your money isn’t just getting flushed down the drain.